cyberboy007/mailboss-work/README.md

 ![alt text](https://github.com/cyberboy007/mailboss-work/blob/main/images.mailboss/WhatsApp%20Image%202021-06-27%20at%209.40.07%20PM.jpeg?raw=true)

 ## Quick Start
-Download it in your browser and type below to get started (It will install all the node modules) npm i
+Download it in your browser and type the following to get started (It will install all the node modules)
+- npm i

 ## WORKING
 - Create your account